roel-v/inkscape_to_fs_js/README.md

 Todo
 ====
-- Make a second pluging that initializes the current document to be a FS template.
+- Make a second plugin that initializes the current document to be a FS template.
 Insert a sample layer, add a metadata layer, ...
 - Convert markers and symbols somehow
+- Add option to force-overwrite index.mjs and the part definition mjs files.
+- Further split up the generated index.mjs and part definition code?
+Add generic 'hook' functions that allow for customization so that they themselves can more easily be overwritten?
+- Add an option to export in a flatter directory structure.
+Needs some way to prevent name collisions.
+Or not and let the user figure it out.
+- Add an option to export only paths, optionally from all layers.
+Would suit a more lightweight use case where you just want to draw a part and paste it into an existing design manually.